PhD CandidateOffice: ISB, 4th Floor

 Research Assistant (University of Montana, Group for Quantitative Study of Snow and Ice)

 Growing up in the suburbs of Boulder, Colorado, I knew that as an adult I would end up somewhere more rural or somewhere more urban, and definitely somewhere with mountains.
 I chose the rural end-member and could not be happier for it.
 Montana is a beautiful, wide open, mountainous place to call home.
 I moved to Bozeman, Montana in 2008 for a master's degree after a year in Vail, Colorado of post-baccalaureate ski town fun and work at a K-12 school.
 Missoula became my home in the fall of 2013 when I started this PhD in glaciology with Dr. Joel Harper and the UM Group for Quantitative Study of Snow and Ice.

-Our interdisciplinary research group employs computer and geoscience to study the physics of snow and ice, combining field and remotely-sensed data with numerical analysis and computer simulations.
+Our interdisciplinary research group employs computer science and geoscience to study the physics of snow and ice, combining field and remotely-sensed data with numerical analysis and computer simulations.
 Field work involves a few weeks each summer on the Greenland ice sheet drilling and instrumenting boreholes to the bed.
 It is exciting work in a beautiful, fascinating landscape.